dink42/Javascript-VerticalSlide/README.md

 # Frontend web, with javascript, css and HTML!

----
-Code: Free to use
+Code: Free to use.
-Learn on: YouTube
+Learn on: YouTube.
 ---
 + Practicing frontend skills.
 + Keeping all code fresh.